Andertons Music Co.: History

-Andertons Music Co. is a family-owned business founded in 1964 by father and son, Harry and Peter Anderton.
-Lee Anderton is the son of Peter Anderton.
+Andertons Music Co. was established in 1964 as a family-owned partnership by Harry Anderton and his son, Peter Anderton, in Guildford, Surrey.
+The business originally operated as a local musical instrument storefront before transitioning through three generations of the Anderton family.
+It is currently under the leadership of Lee Anderton, Peter's son, who has overseen its transition into a global digital brand.

+During the 2010s, the company underwent significant digital expansion, leveraging video content to evolve from a regional shop into a major global e-commerce entity.
+By 2018, it was recognized as one of the United Kingdom's top 150 internet retailers, with annual sales reported in excess of $70 million.
+Financial filings for the 2020s indicate continued growth, cementing its position as one of the largest independent musical instrument retailers in Europe.

+Beyond retail, the founders have had a lasting impact on music education in the region.
+Peter Anderton co-founded the Academy of Contemporary Music (ACM) in Guildford, which was established to provide vocational training and degree-level education for contemporary musicians.

 YouTube

 Andertons opened its primary YouTube channel in 2007, originally with the goal of highlighting product sales and featuring product reviews.
 The channel currently has over 1 million subscribers (September 2025).

 In addition to product reviews and demos, Andertons has featured interviews with many notable guitarists and guitar makers, including Mick Thomson, Joe Bonamassa, Russ Parrish, Paul Gilbert, Guthrie Govan, Albert Lee, John Petrucci, Paul Reed Smith, Mary Spender, Nita Strauss, Walter Trout, Tommy Emmanuel and Steve Vai.

 Awards

 Andertons has received numerous industry awards, including: